WeiShaoD/neuroimage-menu/docs/source/FreeSurfer/FreeSurfer_menu.rst

 T1

 Freeview window will appear and load the data, it is important to ensure that you have install the Xming if you use WSL.
-You are able to see there is new directory has been created with the name you gave before, go the mri directory
+You are able to see there is new directory has been created with the name you gave before, go the mri directory.

 .. image:: Freesuefer_mri.PNG

 Now, you can the view the volumes such as brainmask.mgz and wm.mgz; the surfaces, rh.white and lh.white; and the subcortical segmentation, aseg.mgz::

   freeivew -v T1.mgz -v wm.mgz -v brainmask.mgz aseg.mgz:colormap=lut:opacity=0.2

 or go to the surf directory::